View Randy Werner's Obituary on www.swtimes.com/ and share memories

 Randy Werner

-He is survived by his wife, Myra; a daughter, Emily Hopkins of Mason City, Iowa; four sons, Aaron Gunderson of Greenwood, Danny Werner of Mason City, Tyson Werner of West Des Moines, Iowa, and Nikolas Werner of Denver; his mother, Angela Werner of Osage, Iowa; two sisters, Dori Werner and LeGene Smith; three brothers, Jim, Joe and John Werner; and six grandchildren.
+He is survived by his wife of 26 years, Myra of the home; four sons, Aaron Gunderson of Greenwood, Danny Werner of Mason City, Iowa, Tyson Werner of West Des Moines, Iowa, and Nikolas Werner of Denver; a daughter, Emily Hopkins of Mason City, Iowa; his mother, Angela Werner of Osage; three brothers, Jim, Joe and John Werner; two sisters, Dori Werner and LeGene Smith; and six grandchildren.

 Published in Times Record on Oct.
 31, 2019